Hackney Carriage Vehicles can only be driven by persons in possession of a current Hackney Carriage Drivers Licence.

 To license a vehicle as a Hackney Carriage

 In order to obtain a licence an application must be submitted to the Council.
-Provided all the documentation is in order, the licence will be issued after the meter fitted to the vehicle has been tested and sealed and the applicant has paid the licence fee and a deposit on the plate.
+Provided all the documentation is in order, the licence will be issued after the meter fitted to the vehicle has been tested and sealed.

 When the vehicle has been licensed a taxi sign has to be displayed on the vehicle at all times and in addition to displaying the licence plate must have the licence number displayed inside the vehicle.
 A fare chart also has to be exhibited inside the vehicle.